GaloisInc/cryptol-specs/Primitive/Asymmetric/Signature/SphincsPlus.md

 argument to `T_l` is generally given as a length-`l` array of `n`-byte strings, so we express its type accordingly.

+The spec describes the seed argument to `T_l` as an `n`-byte string.
+However, the spec doesn't actually depend on the representation of the seed, so we make it into an abstract module parameter.

 Translating the given function signatures:

 ```
 parameter

+  /** A seed for a tweakable hash function or pseudo-random function. */
+  type Seed : *

   /** A tweakable hash function that takes an n-byte public seed, an
   address, and an n*l-byte message to produce an n-byte hash. */